farhan-galib/conversational-ai-platform/README.md

 ## How to Use This Repository

 This repository contains the presentation materials and architecture blueprints for a production-grade Conversational AI platform design.
-It is not a deployable codebase.
+It serves as a strategic reference blueprint capturing the end-to-end thinking, decisions and architecture for teams looking to modernise customer support with AI.
 To explore the full solution:

 - 📊 [View the live slides](https://farhan-galib.github.io/enterprise-ai-solutions)
 - 📄 [Download the PDF](./slides/Conversational%20AI%20platform.pdf)